-According to the CNDDB, fourteen (14) special-status wildlife species have been reported in the Hesperia quadrangle (refer to Attachment D).
-None of these wildlife species were observed on-site during the field investigation.
-The project site has been subject to anthropogenic disturbances from grading, illegal dumping, off-road vehicular access and surrounding development.
-These disturbances have eliminated most of the natural communities that once occurred onsite, which has reduced potential foraging and nesting/denning opportunities for wildlife species.
-Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the proposed project site has a moderate potential to provide foraging habitat for Cooper's hawk (Accipiter cooperii) and a low potential to support burrowing owl (Athene cunicularia), and loggerhead shrike (Lanius ludovicianus).
-All remaining special-status wildlife species are presumed to be absent from the project site due to a lack of quality habitat.
+According to the CNDDB, fourteen (14) special-status wildlife species have been reported in the Hesperia quadrangle (refer to Attachment C).
+No special-status wildlife species were observed on-site during the field investigation.
+The disturbances which have historically occurred within the project site have eliminated the natural plant communities that once occurred onsite.
+This has greatly reduced the potential foraging and nesting/denning opportunities for wildlife species.
+Based on the habitat requirements for the special-status wildlife species known to occur within the Hesperia quadrangle, and the availability and quality of onsite habitat, it was determined that the proposed project has a low potential to support Cooper's hawk (Accipiter cooperii) and loggerhead shrike (Lanius ludovicianus).
+Further, it was determined the site does not have the potential to support any additional special-status wildlife species, and all are presumed to be absent.

-None of the aforementioned special-status wildlife species are state or federally listed as threatened or endangered.
-In order to ensure impacts to these avian species do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
+Cooper's hawk and loggerhead shriek are not state or federally listed as threatened or endangered.
+In order to ensure impacts to avian species do not occur from implementation of the proposed project, a preconstruction nesting bird clearance survey shall be conducted prior to ground disturbance.
 With implementation of the pre-construction nesting bird clearance survey, impacts to special-status avian species will be less than significant and no mitigation will be required.